rolling-code/PowerShell-Scripts/README.md

    and run ./kickoff.ps1
    - This script will setup many necessary modules.
    - This script will update these modules if you choose to do so.
-   - This script will setup PowerSploit for you if run under PowerShell 5.1 (git clone tht repo as shown above)
+   - This script will setup PowerSploit for you if run under PowerShell 5.1 (git clone that repo as shown above)

 3. Navigate to the desired folder, eg: cd "PowerShell-Scripts/Azure Active Directory"